 New Year's Day - January 1st

 Martin Luther King's Birthday - 2nd Monday in January

 Washington's Birthday - 3rd Monday in February

 Memorial Day - Last Monday in May

-Independence Day - July 4 th
+Independence Day - July 4th

 Labor Day - First Monday in September

 Veteran's Day - November 11th

 Thanksgiving Day - Last Thursday in November

 Work Holiday - Day after Thanksgiving

 Christmas Eve Day - December 24th

-Christmas Day - December 25th

-New Year's Eve Day - December 31st
+Christmas Day - December 25th New Year's Eve Day - December 31st

 - 13.2 When any of the above holidays fall on a Sunday, the next work day following shall be observed as the holiday.
 When any of the above holidays fall on a Saturday, the work day preceding shall be observed as the holiday. - 13.3 If a holiday falls on a regular employee's non-work day, he/she shall be entitled to have one (1) additional work day off with pay.
-Such day shall be scheduled in conjunction with the employee's next scheduled vacation under the provisions of Article XIII except that such day may be taken prior to his/her next scheduled vacation with the approval of the supervisor in charge. - 13.4 An employee who is required to work on a holiday in accordance with his/her regular schedule, shall in addition to his/her holiday pay be entitled to compensation at the overtime rate of pay for the shift or work period involved. - 13.5 If a holiday falls on a regular employee's work day, for employees who work an alternative work schedule commonly known as "9/80", the employee shall receive nine (9) hours holiday pay unless the holiday falls on a day in which they would have been scheduled eight (8) hours as part of the 9/80 work schedule.
+The "work-day" hours shall be consistent with the hours that would have actually been worked by the employee on the day the holiday falls.
+Such day shall be scheduled in conjunction with the employee's next scheduled vacation under the provisions of Article XIII except that such day may be taken prior to his/her next scheduled vacation with the approval of the supervisor in charge.
+(Amended 2017) - An employee who is required to work on a holiday in accordance with his/her regular schedule, shall in addition to his/her holiday pay be entitled to compensation at the overtime rate of pay for the shift or work period involved. - 13.5 If a holiday falls on a regular employee's work day, for employees who work an alternative work schedule commonly known as "9/80", the employee shall receive nine (9) hours holiday pay unless the holiday falls on a day in which they would have been scheduled eight (8) hours as part of the 9/80 work schedule.